candymoon46402/feature-recognition/README.md

-# Machining Feature Recognition and Parametric Semantics Extraction from STEP Models for Process Planning
+# A Geometry-Topology Framework for Machining Feature Recognition and Parametric Semantics Extraction from STEP Models

 This project implements a machining feature recognition pipeline based on STEP B-Rep geometry and topology using OpenCascade (pythonOCC).
 It reads STEP